Stamp Duty Calculator

 • No band-by-band breakdown showing how the calculation works

-• No effective rate display
+• No visual charts, before/after rate change comparisons, or effective rate display

 • Limited explanation of how the calculation is performed